Teachers need to take care when using these materials. Students who have had traumatic experiences may find some of these activities disturbing.

 Create a true/false quiz that provides an explanation of answers with referenced support from recognised humanitarian organisations.

 Students learn about life in a refugee camp, and resettlement in Australia with a program assisting refugees to rebuild their lives.

-Describe why Burmese ethnic groups have been forced to flee from their homes and where they find shelter.
+Describe why Myanmar ethnic groups have been forced to flee from their homes and where they find shelter.

-Examine a recent map of refugee camps along the Thailand–Burma border from www.tbbc.org.
+Examine a recent map of refugee camps along the Thailand–Myanmar border from The Border Consortium.
 Describe and discuss the distribution of camps along the border.